Mateocassidy/Password-Generator-Challenge/README.md

 ## Description ##
 With the starter code provided I did not add or remove anything in html or css.
-I added JavaScript code to make the password generator work.
+I added JavaScript code to make the password generator meet the acceptance criteria.
 I used arrays, console.log, if statements, and ect.
-To use the password generator you click on the button.
+To use the password generator you click on the "Generate password" button.
 It will then ask you how many characters you would like between 8 and 128.
+If you dont select a number between 8-128, it will ask you to.
 If you select a valid number, next it will ask you if you would like uppercase/lowercase letters, numbers, or special characters.
 Once you input your password preferences it will generate a password for you.
-I also made comments on JavaScript.
+I also made comments on JavaScript describing the code's purpose/value.

 ## Screenshot ##